vercel/pkg/readme.md

 You may omit any element (and specify just `node6` for example).
-The omitted elements will be taken from current platform or system-wide Node.js installation (it's version and arch).
+The omitted elements will be taken from current platform or system-wide Node.js installation (its version and arch).
 There is also an alias `host`, that means that all 3 elements are taken from current platform/Node.js.
 By default targets are `linux,macos,win` for current Node.js version and arch.